openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 * The Issuers and Verifiers cannot pre-discover Wallet’s capability
 * The Issuer is talking to the Wallet supporting the features defined in this profile (via Wallet invocation mechanism)
+* There are mechanisms in place for Verifiers to discover Wallets' and Issuers' capabilities
+* There are mechanisms in place for Wallets to discover Verifiers' capabilities
-* There are mechanisms in place for the Verifiers and Issuers to discover each other’s capability
+* There are mechanisms in place for Issuers to discover Wallets' capabilities

 ## Out of Scope